 Over time you will likely develop your own frameworks and way of seeing the space you work in.
 This is how you develop more sustainable offerings, services, and solutions and ultimately, do the kind of work you want to do over the long term.

-Although I worked in the consulting industry for nine years, I didn’t know what I was doing until I had to compete in the free market that is the gig economy.
+Although I worked in the consulting industry for nine years, I didn’t know what I was doing until I had to compete in the free market which is the gig economy.
 It’s been a ton of fun but I wish I knew these things a little earlier.
 Hopefully, it saves you some time 😊

 Want Access To Frameworks & Tools?